 Signposted trails pave the way for forest experiences beyond the ordinary.
 With a chance to meet the handsome wood grouse, pass countless trees with fire scars and hear the hoot of the barn owl at dusk, every visit is unique.
 Around the waterlily-filled waters of Lake Stora Idgölen, you can listen to the song of the crested tit, and the challenging hike through rocky nature up to Idgölen outlook point is worth every step when you reach the beautiful outlook point and see the magnificent view of Rumskullaskogen Forest.

-The story of the millennial oak
+The story of the thousand-year-old oak

 The exact age of Kvilleken is uncertain.
-At the end of the 1930s, a thorough investigation was made where the estimated age was calculated to be 950 impressive years.
-This means that at this point it has passed 1000 years and is probably the country’s only millennial oak.
-In 1772, Kvilleken was described for the first time by the district bailiff Magnus Gabriel Crælius in the book ”Försök till ett landskaps beskrivning”, “Attempts at a landscape description”, the oak was then described as remarkable and hollow.
+At the end of the 1930s, a thorough investigation was conducted, which dated it at an impressive 950 years.
+That means it has now passed 1000 years and is probably the only thousand-year-old oak in Sweden.
+In 1772, Kvilleken was described for the first time by the district bailiff Magnus Gabriel Crælius in the book Försök till ett landskaps beskrivning (An attempt at a description of a province) as remarkable and hollow.

 Welcome to Kvill!